raspberrypilearning/button-switch-scratch-pi/en/step_3.md

 ### About selection

 At this point in the code, you need the program to make a **decision**.
 You need it to decide which of the three effects is going to happen each time the button is pressed.
-We call this decidion a **selection**.
+This decision is called a **selection**.

 The program asks a question, checks the answer and then proceeds one way or another depending on the answer.
 The answer to a selection question can only be **true** or **false**.